hkhamvan263/hannahs-website/README.md

 ## landing-page
 Hello everyone.
-This is the code to my landing page.
-This is my first project for Headstarter AI's Software Engineering Fellowship.
+This is the code to my landing page, my first project for Headstarter AI's Software Engineering Fellowship.

+### Template Information
 Fractal by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)